Scientific Advisory Board

 Professor Vibeke Strand

-Dr. Strand is a consultant in clinical research and regulatory affairs for pharmaceutical and biotech companies.
-She has been a clinical rheumatologist for 35 years – in a subspecialty practice in San Francisco, as a clinical investigator and subsequently as Director of Clinical Research at three pharmaceutical and biotech companies, prior to establishing her consulting practice in 1991.
-She is a member of the clinical faculty at Stanford University, serving as Adjunct Clinical Professor, Division of Immunology and Rheumatology since September 2000, Clinical Associate Professor since March 1993 and previously at University of California San Francisco.
+Vibeke Strand is a consultant in clinical research and regulatory affairs for pharmaceutical and biotech companies.
+She has been a clinical rheumatologist for 35 years in a sub-specialty practice in San Francisco as a clinical investigator, and subsequently as Director of Clinical Research at three pharmaceutical and biotech companies, prior to establishing her consulting practice in 1991.
+She is a member of the clinical faculty at Stanford University, serving as Adjunct Clinical Professor (Division of Immunology and Rheumatology) since September 2000, Clinical Associate Professor since 1993 and has held positions at the University of California, San Francisco.